 Regardless of if you’re working directly on your lawn from scratch, building a garden, or revamping an already existing garden, there are always choices that you can make to incorporate sustainable landscaping into your project.
 Whenever you’re working outdoors, and specifically with your landscaping, you use eco-friendly ideas to help our planet and give back.
 In case you’re at a loss of what these ideas are and how you can be more eco-friendly with your landscaping, we’ve collected a list of ideas for you below!

 Use Rainwater For Your Plants

 Instead of using your garden hose or a sprinkler system, reuse the rainwater to water your plants.
-This way may seem complicated and difficult to do, but once you get started it’ll not only be worth it but easier as well.
+This way may seem complicated and difficult to do, but once you get started it’ll not only be worth it but will benefit your sustainable landscaping efforts also.
 There are plenty of pre-made options that you can use to collect rainwater or you can put some hard work into it and DIY your own!
 Either way, you’ll then be able to transfer the water to a watering can or bucket that you can to water plants and your lawn.

 Put Plants That Are Similar Together